ronentaich17/color-palette-generator/README.md

 Tetradic colors are two sets of complimentary colors that are found on opposite ends of the color wheel.
 Using such a technique tends to provide a good balance between warm and cool colors.
 An example of this would be blue-orange and green-red

-While I do want color schemes will be added in the future, my main goal for this project is adding a user interface and improving the algorithms for the color schemes mentioned above.
+While I do want to add more color schemes, my main goal for this project right now is adding a user interface and improving the algorithms for the color schemes mentioned above.
 Thanks for reading!